alexo310/JDNDownloader/README.md

 | isProdBased | bool | Tells the script if it needs an id |
 | jdnsLink | str | Link to the server that will give us the cookies if it's prod based |
 | songdbLink | str | Link to the server that will give us the songdb if it's prod based |

-**Note:** You'll need to know how json files work to understand this.
+TODO: Make the script be able to get the songdb link through the query **Note:** You'll need to know how json files work to understand this.

+## UAT Sever
+In early 2025, Ubisoft started wiping the 2015-2017 servers and, unfortunately, most songs were not properly archived.
+In the bundles folder, there'll be zipped bundles of the songs that could be saved.

 ## Credits
 - Kubabisi - Implement linux & mac terminal command into the script